is the latest version of my Index page dated November 2018. I

 charters at Kedawung are new and it's worth trying to get steam out

-into the fields there.
-Those signing up for the East Java portion of
+charter due to boiler tube issues).
+Those signing up for the East Java

 the tour will be asked whether they would like to also attempt charters